trep-kalkyl/tab-res/DEBUG_INSTRUCTION.md

 ## Summary
 - DEBUG flag at the top
 - Clear, structured output with function name and IN/OUT tags
+- All log messages and output in English
 - Log only relevant key values
 - Easy on/off toggle
 - No logs in production